-- Thursday, October 27 from 3-5pm Waterfront Walking Tour - Thursday, October 27 from 7-9pm Community meeting to discuss strategies - Friday, October 28 from 10am-Noon Detailed discussion of heritage-based tourism and economic development strategies - Friday, October 28 from 1:30-3pm Detailed discussion of strategies to address flood risk and zoning - Friday, October 28 from 4-5:30pm Community meeting to wrap up and summarize the results of the two days of workshops and provide an opportunity for further input
+- Thursday, October 27 from 3-5pm Waterfront Walking Tour - Thursday, October 27 from 7-9pm Community meeting to discuss strategies - Friday, October 28 from 10am-Noon Detailed discussion of heritage-based tourism and economic development strategies - Friday, October 28 from 1:30-3pm

-The following revised strategies are organized according to the three goals identified from the August 27 public meeting.
-Each strategy includes a discussion of its rationale and a set of recommended actions needed to implement that strategy.
-Potential funding sources identified in the implementation notes have been added to reflect current programs that are either open, or have a high probability of continuing into the following fiscal year.
+Detailed discussion of strategies to address flood risk and zoning identified in the implementation notes have been added to reflect current programs that are set of recommended actions needed to implement that strategy.
+Potential funding sources The following revised strategies are organized according to the three goals identified from the August 27 public meeting.
+Each strategy includes a discussion of its rationale and a either open, or have a high probability of continuing into the following fiscal year.